wvanderp/GoldDiggersLog/sessions/Session 4.md

 [[Dan Sing]] rolls the ball, and a clock sounds

-Upstairs we hear a mad kakaling laugh and a scream.
+Upstairs we hear a mad cackling laugh and a scream.

 Everybody rushes upstairs